• Do You Have Narcolepsy Symptoms?

 A multifaceted approach to narcolepsy treatment seems to be the most effective for persons suffering from this disorder.
 Narcolepsy medication in conjunction with other treatments will attempt to re-program the brain and its sleeping patterns.

-The goal is to reset the brain’s “sleep switch” to get it to follow normal sleep patterns.
-This will require professional help, and sleep centers that are staffed with sleep doctors and the latest medical technology can help a person to understand and overcome narcolepsy – and once again live a normal life.
+The goal of treatment is to reset the brain’s “sleep switch” to get it to follow normal sleep patterns.
+This will often require professional assistance, so seeking out sleep centers that are staffed with sleep doctors and the latest medical technology can help patients win the battle with narcolepsy and once again lead a normal life.